paolorechia/learn-langchain/README.md

 ### Option 1 - Text Generation WebUI (new on 30.04.2023)

+This is useful if your setup does not work with my web server for some reason.
+For instance, older GPUs are not compatible with the most recent GPTQ-For-LLama library version.

 1. Use https://github.com/oobabooga/text-generation-webui as the backend.
 2. Install the text-generation-webui as instructed in the repository README,
 3. Download a model and start the server / UI.